-What are the rights of the holder of an exploration right or mining right to use the surface necessary or incidental to an exploration or mining operation?
+What are the rights of the holder of an exploration right or mining right to use the surface necessary or incidental to an exploration or mining operation

-In Botswana, the grant of a prospecting licence, a retention licence, a mining licence, an exploration license or development license issued in terms of the MMA or Petroleum (Exploration and Development) Act does not give exclusive surface rights in the area to be subject of the concession.
+In Botswana, the grant of a prospecting licence, a retention licence or a mining licence issued in terms of the MMA does not give surface rights in the area to be subject of the concession.

-Section 62 of the MMA and section 70 of the Petroleum (Exploration and Development) Act provide that where the license holder requires exclusive use of the whole or any part of the license area, he may obtain from the owner or lawful occupier of the area, a lease for the exclusive use thereof.
-The rental to be paid, the duration of the lease and the extent or area to be covered may be agreed upon by the parties and failing such agreement, the said Acts provide for the rental to be determined by arbitration.
-During prospecting operations, it is not usual for leases to be entered into with holders.
+Section 62 of the MMA provides that where the holder of a Mineral Concession requires exclusive use of the whole or any part of the prospecting area, retention area, mining area or mineral permit area he shall, if requested by the owner or lawful occupier of the area, obtain a lease or other rights to use the area.
+A rental to be paid, the duration of the lease and the extent or area to be covered may be agreed upon by the parties and failing such agreement, the MMA makes provision for the rental to be determined by arbitration.
+During prospecting operations it is not usual for leases to be entered into with holders, although the MMA makes it mandatory if the owner so requires that a lease agreement be entered into.

-In addition, both the MMA and the Petroleum (Exploration and Development) Act contain restrictions on the use of surface rights in certain places without obtaining appropriate consent, including sensitive land (e.g. places of burial, monuments or government land), within proximity of buildings, agricultural land or land used for water purposes, national parks, railways, roads, land the subject of mining and any other restricted land specified by the Minister.
+In addition, the MMA contains restrictions on the use of surface rights in certain places without obtaining appropriate consent, including sensitive land (e.g. places of burial, monuments or government land), within proximity of buildings, agricultural land or land used for water purposes, national parks, railways, roads, land the subject of mining and any other restricted land specified by the Minister.

-What legislation governs environmental protection of exploration and mining sites?
+What legislation governs environmental protection of exploration and mining sites